 Step 3: Log on to Dropbox!

 One you have access to the internet on your phone and a reliable VPN installed and running on each of your devices, you should be able to log onto Dropbox without any problems!
+The good news is that you’ll not only have access to Dropbox, but also all of the other websites and apps that are currently blocked in China.

 I will say that there are times when I’m using Dropbox that I need to disconnect and connect to another VPN server, but that doesn’t happen very often.
 I’ve been able to upload to Dropbox on a daily basis over the past year.